-- The incident should be referred to the DSL as soon as possible; - The DSL should hold an initial review meeting with appropriate school staff; - Never view, copy, print, share, store or save the imagery yourself, or ask a child to share or download - this is illegal. - If you have already viewed the imagery by accident (e.g. if a young person has showed it to you before you could ask them not to), report this to the DSL (or equivalent) and seek support. - Do not delete the imagery or ask the young person to delete it. - Do not ask the child/children or young person(s) who are involved in the incident to disclose information regarding the imagery.
-This is the responsibility of the DSL (or equivalent).

-- Do not share information about the incident with other members of staff, the young person(s) it involves or their, or other, parents and/or carers. - Do not say or do anything to blame or shame any young people involved. - Do explain to them that you need to report it and reassure them that they will receive support and help from the DSL/DDSL
+- The incident should be referred to the DSL as soon as possible; - The DSL should hold an initial review meeting with appropriate school staff; - Never view, copy, print, share, store or save the imagery yourself, or ask a child to share or download this is illegal.
+The UKCIS 2024 guidance noes that In exceptional circumstances, it may be necessary for the DSL (or equivalent) only to view the image to safeguard the child or young person.
+That decision should be based on the professional judgement of the DSL (or equivalent). - If you have already viewed the imagery by accident (e.g. if a young person has showed it to you before you could ask them not to), report this to the DSL (or equivalent) and seek support. - Do not delete the imagery or ask the young person to delete it. - Do not ask the child/children or young person(s) who are involved in the incident to disclose information regarding the imagery.
+This is the responsibility of the DSL (or equivalent). - Do not share information about the incident with other members of staff, the young person(s) it involves or their, or other, parents and/or carers. - Do not say or do anything to blame or shame any young people involved. - Do explain to them that you need to report it and reassure them that they will receive support and help from the DSL/DDSL

-We will follow the UKCCIS Guidance: 'Sharing nudes and semi-nudes 2020'.
-We will follow the advice of 'Sexual violence and sexual harassment between children in schools and colleges' September 2021.
+We will follow the UKCCIS Guidance: 'Sharing nudes and semi-nudes 2024'